ERRC Seeks Gender Equality Research Fellows

 Information about the fellowship

-The Fellowship is expected to start in July 2012 and will last for approximately six months.
-Fellows will begin by spending a period of between one and two weeks in to Budapest, Hungary, for orientation and preparation of the research project.
-During this time, Fellows will work closely with ERRC staff members on research planning and methodology design, campaign development, media and communications, basic financial orientation and human rights training, as relevant.
-Fellows will then return to their research location to implement their research plan with the ongoing assistance of the ERRC.
-Fellows are also expected to spend up to two weeks at the ERRC office in Budapest at the end of the six-month fellowship to finalise their research report.
-The Fellows will work closely with ERRC staff members throughout their research.
+The Fellowship is expected to start in April 2013 and will last for six to nine months.
+Fellows will begin by spending a period of up to three months in ERRC office in Budapest, Hungary, for orientation and preparation of the research project.
+During this time, Fellows will work closely with ERRC staff members on designing research and the respective methodology, the media and communications component, basic financial orientation and human rights education, as relevant.
+Fellows will then return to their communities to implement their research plan with the ongoing assistance of the ERRC.
+Fellows will spend up to two weeks at the ERRC office in Budapest at the end of the fellowship to finalise their research report.
+The Fellows will work closely with ERRC staff members throughout all stages of their research.

-Research projects should be action-oriented, i.e. they should aim to inform or benefit the Romani community in some way (advocacy, direct action, litigation, raising awareness, etc.).
+Research projects should be action-oriented, i.e. they should aim at informing Romani communities or enabling them to benefit from the research (advocacy, direct action, litigation, raising awareness, etc.).
 The ERRC will give preference to community-based research proposals.

 Profile of the applicants

-The Gender Equality research fellowship is a component of ERRC programming aimed at capacitating Romani, Sinti and Traveller activists.
-We welcome applications from Romani, Sinti and Traveller individuals who are interested in gender issues and Roma rights.
-The ERRC seeks Fellows who have significant experience living and working in Romani communities and who have been engaged in work with Romani communities at a local level for extended periods.
-The researcher should have a minimum of one year’s experience in the location in which the research is to take place.
-The Fellow should have working knowledge of English and must be fluent in the language of the target group for the research.
-Knowledge of Romani language preferred.
+The Gender Equality Research Fellowship is a component of ERRC activities aimed at capacitating Romani, Sinti and Traveller activists.
+The ERRC seeks Fellows who have significant experience living and working in Romani communities and who have been engaged in work with Romani communities for extended periods.
+The Fellow should have a working knowledge of English.
+Knowledge of Serbian, Czech and/or Romani language preferred.